Prxyankaz/Prxyankaz/README.md

 ### About Me

-I'm a full-stack developer and tech enthusiast with a passion for building impactful, scalable solutions—ranging from embedded systems to cloud-native apps.
+I'm a full-stack developer and tech enthusiast with a passion for building impactful, scalable solutions.
 I thrive on solving real-world problems through code and innovation.